Swpn0neel/C-Programming/README.md

 - Display the following pattern (No. 4).
 - Display the Star Pattern (No. 5).
 - Display the Numerical Pattern (No. 6).
+- Check whether the square root and cube roots of a number are both an integer or not.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.